Syncing 10,000 leads/mo? GET A DEMO

 Facebook lead ads can be optimized for targeting different campaign objectives using a ton of features including ad format.
 The text you use in your ads also makes a difference.
 For instance, a good headline can attract the lead’s attention.

-The CTA (call to action button in your ad) can encourage students to download something, subscribe to a newsletter, visit a landing page, get in touch via Messenger and so on.
+The CTA (call-to-action button in your ad) can encourage students to download something, subscribe to a newsletter, visit a landing page, get in touch via Messenger, and so on.

 All these features allow you to build an ad that actually resonates with your target audience.